 In addition to individual work with students the programme incorporates performance of chamber music and provides a broad musical background.
 The students learn about different style periods that demand various aesthetic approaches.
 Music is very important at an early age because it influences a child’s value system.

-The curriculum of the music school includes piano, organ, guitar, zither, accordion, diatonic button accordion, violin, cello, flute, recorder, trumpet, jazz piano, voice, jazz singing, music theory, sight singing, beginning musicianship, preschool music education and orchestras: chamber and large string orchestra and guitar ensemble.
+The curriculum of the music school includes piano, organ, guitar, accordion, diatonic button accordion, violin, cello, flute, recorder, trumpet, jazz piano, jazz combo, voice, jazz singing, music theory, arranging, sight singing, beginning musicianship, preschool music education and orchestras: chamber and large string orchestra and guitar ensemble.
 All instruments are taught by highly qualified teachers who devote special attention to students’ creativity.

 The Music School is attended by the students of DCG, the pupils of the Alojzij Šuštar Primary School and also other beginning music students.
 To date the school has educated an array of young musicians who have continued their music studies at higher institutions in Slovenia and abroad.